ikhanhdoit/cloud_engineer/README.md

     - Created IAM Role to grant access for EC2 instance to RDS.
     - Went to '/etc/httpd/conf/httpd.conf' to change "DirectoryIndex" to include index.php since the scripting language is PHP.
 If not then index.html would be the default.
     - Created 'index.php' file in '/var/www/html/' folder where httpd would default to read the file.
-    - The file "index.php" with the database query script is on the github folder allowing the website to be dynamic.
+    - The file 'index.php' with the database query script is on the github folder allowing the website to be dynamic.
+    - PHP Script to query database (query.php) and to insert new fortunes into the database (insert.php) is saved in the repository.

 - Checkpoint: Your HA/AutoScaled website can now load/save data to a database between users and sessions
-    - Currently only able to query the database to display some text and randomize fortune for the website.

 - Issues:
     - Had to learn SQL language and how databases work.
 This took quite some time as I am not familiar with it.